Bryl33t/ftp_client/README.md

          A string of n filler bytes can be compressed into a single byte, where the filler byte varies with the representation type.
-If the type is ASCII or EBCDIC the filler byte is <SP>
+If the type is ASCII or EBCDIC the filler byte is &lt;SP&gt;
          (Space, ASCII code 32, EBCDIC code 64).
 If the type is Image or Local byte the filler is a zero byte.